persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-04-08-python-fastapi-auth-rag-one.md

   - ai
 ---

-Python FastAPI with JWT Auth and OpenAPI / Swagger serving a RAG Application using LLM by Groq - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python FastAPI with JWT Auth and OpenAPI / Swagger serving a RAG Application using LLM by Groq + fake embeddings - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

 <p><a href="https://fastapi-jwt-auth-rag-one.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving JWT Auth and RAG">Try the demo by OpenAPI...</a></p>